 There isn’t a strict guidebook as to why someone can be impeached.
 Impeachment can occur if a Federal official broke a law: specifically, according to the Constitution, if they are guilty of “Treason, Bribery, or other high Crimes and Misdemeanors” (Article II, Section 4).
 This is not only incredibly vague but also quite hard to prove, particularly as the government might shy away from condemning officials in higher offices.
 As of 2018, the House of Representatives has impeached 19 officials, and the Senate has removed only eight of them from their positions.

 Most of the impeached have been Federal judges who were charged with negligence or corruption.
-Some who the House impeached but who were not convicted by the Senate were: Senator William Blount (in 1797), President Andrew Johnson (in 1868), Secretary of War William Belknap (in 1876), and President William (Bill) Clinton (in 1998).
+Some who the House impeached but who were not convicted by the Senate were: Senator William Blount (in 1797), President Andrew Johnson (in 1868), Secretary of War William Belknap (in 1876), President William (Bill) Clinton (in 1998), and President Donald Trump (twice — the first time in 2019-2020, and then again in 2021).
 The House began impeachment procedures against President Richard Nixon in 1974, but he resigned before they could conclude.

 The Presidential Impeachments

-Only three times in American history has a President of the United States been impeached or come close to impeachment.
-The three Presidents were Andrew Johnson, Richard Nixon, and William (Bill) Clinton.
+Only five times in American history has a President of the United States been impeached or come close to impeachment.
+Four Presidents reached this point: Andrew Johnson, Richard Nixon, William (Bill) Clinton, and Donald Trump (twice).
 Nixon knew he would probably be impeached by the House, and he resigned before an impeachment vote was taken.
-Johnson and Clinton were acquitted (found “not guilty”) by the Senate, although Johnson escaped conviction by just a single vote.
-Though Johnson and Clinton were impeached by the House of Representatives, both were ultimately acquitted by the Senate and kept their jobs.
+Johnson, Clinton, and Trump were acquitted (found “not guilty”) by the Senate, although Johnson escaped conviction by just a single vote.
+Though Johnson, Clinton, and Trump were impeached by the House of Representatives, all three were ultimately acquitted by the Senate and kept their jobs.
+(Trump’s second impeachment was after he was no longer the President, but he was acquitted that time also.)

 President Johnson’s impeachment trial in 1868 concerned whether he had exceeded his Presidential powers by trying to remove his Secretary of War.
 For context: after the Civil War, Johnson and the Congress disagreed over who was in charge of Reconstruction in the South.
 In 1867, Congress passed the Tenure of Office Act, which made it illegal for the President to dismiss his Cabinet members without the approval of Congress.
 When Johnson fell afoul of the Act, he was impeached by the House, but was then found not guilty by the Senate.